hanrichard/Notebook/aws/aws learning doc/tips.md

+- SWF is incorrect because this is a fully-managed state tracker and task coordinator service.
+It does not provide serverless orchestration to multiple AWS resources.
 - direct connect gateway - globally
 - interface endpoint - powered by private link - eni
 - load balancer  - dns not ips